-Watts and Mohammed Are Charged with Federal Crimes
+Watts and Mohammed Are Charged With Federal Crimes

-51. In 2012, after engaging in criminal misconduct for at least a decade, Defendants Watts and Mohammed were caught red-handed shaking down a person they thought was a drug courier.
-In fact, he was an agent for the FBI.
+52. In 2012, after at least a decade of engaging in criminal misconduct, Defendants Watts and Mohammed were caught red-handed, shaking down a person they thought was a drug courier, but who was actually an agent for the FBI.